Fleli/UncCoin/Readme.md

 For a dedicated fast miner, the node CLI supports `--private-automine`.

+The assumption behind preferring a private branch tip is majority network hashpower, so it is effectively a 51% attack strategy.

 In that mode the node:

 - keeps mining on a preferred branch tip instead of restarting on every competing head